GabrielCruz45/firstYTB_FlaskTutorial/README.md

 The purpose is to be able to make informed or intuit high-level decisions when starting, configuring and creating a Flask project

-Will serve as a pre-cursor/starting point for my libraryApp project
+Will serve as a pre-cursor/starting point for my libraryApp project.

+Read DEVLOG.md for personal thoughts throughout the mini-learning-journey.